India set to host Women's AFC Asian Cup 2022 | Goal.com

 India is set to host the Women's AFC Asian Cup 2022, Goal can confirm.

-It is slated to start in December 2022 and the final to be played in January 2023.
+It is slated to start in December 2022 and will likely end in January 2023.
 Ahmedabad and Navi Mumbai are the two possible venues that are likely to host the marquee event.

 By virtue of being the hosts, India will also participate in the event.
 India was one of the three countries which had expressed interest in hosting the AFC Women’s Asian Cup alongside Chinese Taipei and Uzbekistan.
 It will be its second time that India will be hosting the premier tournament after 1980 in Kozhikode.